Courses

 If you have completed prior tertiary studies, you may be eligible for some credit exemptions.
 For further information, please refer to our Awarding of Credit Policy.

-4. Applicants with Work & Life Experience
+4. Applicants with Work and Life Experience

 Admission criteria